fardog/evidence/README.md

   front of the stack, so index `0` is the latest, `1` is the item that was written prior to `0`, and so on.

-These methods use getters and setters, so they won't be available in IE8:
+The following properties use [getters][getters] and [setters][setters], so they won't be available in Internet Explorer 8:

 - `instance.offset` - Sets the new head element, or gets the current head.
 Any further `get` calls will act as though the element you set is `0`; then `1` will be the item saved prior to the new `0`, and so on.
 - `instance.length` - Get current length of the stack.

-If you do need support for IE8, use these:
+If you do need support for IE8, use these; they'll work in all browsers, and are what the properties above use to do their work:

 - `instance.getOffset()`
 - `instance.setOffset([index])`